 Tribal Health Programs in the Office of Medicaid and Health Care Policy

-The Tribal Health Program within the Department focuses on Medicaid services provided through Tribal Health Organizations (THO) statewide.
-This program was created after a major Departmental reorganization in 2002.
-The Tribal Health Program staff is responsible for collaborating across divisions, ensuring Tribal Health Organizations are key participants with the Department delivering health care to the Alaska Native Medicaid population.
-The program has two full-time dedicated staff located in both Juneau and Anchorage, and is assisted by several other programs within the Division of Health Care Services.
+Created in 2002, the Tribal Health Program within the Department focuses on Medicaid services provided through Tribal Health Organizations (THO) statewide.
+Tribal Health Program staff collaborate across divisions to ensure Tribal Health Organizations are active participants in Department discussions regarding the delivering of health care services to the Alaska Native Medicaid population.
+The program has two full-time dedicated staff located in Juneau and Anchorage, and is assisted by several other program staff within the Division of Health Care Services.

 The Tribal healthcare delivery system is complex and unique.
-Rather than providing one service or specialty, each THO provides a wide range of services in their region.
-These services include hospital, behavioral health, dental, long-term care, targeted case management, community health aides, etc. This array of Medicaid services cross several programs within divisions of the Department.
-In the past, division specific programs were focused on one service area, created gaps in service and coordination with providers and/or key staff outside their program’s area.
-This process did not accommodate the uniqueness of the tribal health system and often resulted in conflicting rules and regulations.
+Each THO is a valued Medicaid provider, offering a wide range of services including hospital, behavioral health, dental, long-term care, targeted case management, and community health aides.
+Given the breadth of services, THOs delivering services to Medicaid beneficiaries interact with numerous programs and divisions within the Department.
+In the past, division specific programs focused on one service area, creating gaps in service and coordination with providers and/or key staff outside of the specific program.
+This process failed to accommodate the uniqueness of the tribal health system and often resulted in conflicting rules and regulations.